Understanding the Roots of Low Self-Esteem and How Therapy Can Help

 Therapy as a Path to Self-Confidence

 Low self-esteem can be a heavy burden, but it doesn’t have to define a person’s life.
 Through therapeutic approaches like CBT and EFT, individuals can challenge the negative beliefs that undermine their self-worth and develop healthier, more compassionate ways of relating to themselves.
-Whether by changing thought patterns, healing emotional wounds, or strengthening relationships, therapy offers a path toward greater self-confidence and emotional well-being.
+Whether by changing thought patterns, healing emotional wounds, or strengthening relationships, self-esteem therapy offers a path toward greater self-confidence and emotional well-being.
 With the right support, anyone can break free from the cycle of low self-esteem and discover their true value.